Charts, position-fixing, watchkeeping, COLREG. Bridge-side terminology — celestial, electronic, coastal.

 The angular difference between true north and magnetic north at a given location, shown on navigational charts.

-- Voyage Data Recorder
+- Voyage Data Recorder (VDR)

 A tamper-proof device recording bridge audio, radar images, and navigational data onto a protected capsule for post-incident investigation.